 Whereas, in their November 16, 2021 visit to the Assembly, President Pollack and Vice President Malina expressed their support for the sustainable development of campus, noted the important role that sustainable infrastructure plays in the daily happenings of the Cornell community, and

-Whereas, the installation of such “smart” waste and recycling infrastructure has the potential to “measure diversion rates,” by employing using self-harnessed solar power to continuously provide waste accumulation metrics, resulting in informed decision making with respect to collection times, cycles, and/or patterns, and
+Whereas, the installation of such “smart” waste and recycling infrastructure has the potential to continuously provide waste accumulation metrics, enabling informed decision making with respect to collection times, cycles, and/or patterns, and

 Whereas, in the current absence of a similar method of remotely tracking metrics of waste accumulation, our current waste disposal and recycling system inefficiently and unnecessarily burns fossil fuels and wastes financial resources surveying and collecting waste from receptacles that are not fully filled, and

-Whereas, in the current absence of a similar method of remotely tracking metrics of waste accumulation, admirable attempts to conserve financial resources and reducing greenhouse gas (GHG) emissions inadvertently neglect overfilled waste receptacles, resulting in a greater likelihood of wildlife accessing waste, posing a potential danger physical danger, as well as perpetuates existing issues of waste ending up in our local waterways and natural environment(s), resulting in devastating environmental/ecological consequences, and
+Whereas, in the current absence of a similar method of remotely tracking metrics of waste accumulation, admirable attempts to conserve financial resources and reducing greenhouse gas (GHG) emissions inadvertently neglect overfilled waste receptacles, resulting in a greater likelihood of wildlife accessing waste, posing a potential danger physical danger, as well as perpetuates existing issues of waste ending up in our local waterways and natural environment(s), resulting in detrimentalecological consequences.

-Whereas, our peer institutions, including Massachusetts Institute of Technology, Brown University, and Boston University have all implemented “smart waste & recycling” initiatives on their campuses with phenomenal success, and

-Whereas, Brown University’s sustainability program manager in the Office of Energy and Environmental Initiatives in Facilities Management noted that, according to their research, such technology “streamlined process for separating recycling will have a direct financial and environmental impact for the University;” and

-Be it therefore resolved, Cornell University shall efficiently invest the funds and resources necessary for the full, successful implementation of a campus-wide network of solar-powered waste receptacles, outfitted with monitorization technology allowing for the efficient tracking of waste receptacle capacity in order to strategically plan collection timing, ultimately reducing greenhouse gas emissions necessarily involved in waste collection and processing, and

-Be it further resolved, such waste receptacles must be limited in quantity as a means of reducing greenhouse gas emissions and the financial burden of sustaining this initiative, however, these installed “smart” receptacles ought to be strategically placed with respect to foot-traffic and living spaces, facilitating practical, equitable access to proper waste disposal, in totality ensuring adequate waste and recycling disposal is rationally incentivized, limiting the propensity for littering and dumping, and
+Be it therefore resolved, Cornell University shall form a working group comprised of representatives from the Department of Facilities Management, the Office of the University Architect, the Department of Energy and Sustainability, the Department of Finance and Administration, and the various Cornell Assemblies to study the efficacy of updating the University’s outdoor waste management infrastructure to include the incorporation of smart waste receptacles.
+The working group shall be charged with, but not limited to, developing an accurate representation of the location of all outdoor waste receptacles on the University’s Ithaca campus, determining the frequency with which these outdoor waste receptacles are serviced, determining the weekly fuel and labor cost rate associated with servicing such receptacles, projecting and evaluating the differential fuel and labor cost rate associated with replacing existing outdoor waste receptacles with smart waste receptacles, and considering the holistic integration of smart waste receptacles into the broader infrastructure and sustainability strategy of the University.

+Be it further resolved, that should such a working group conclude that the general replacement of existing waste receptacles throughout the University’s Ithaca campus with smart waste receptacles will likely result in a net reduction in fuel and labor required to service waste from outdoor receptacles as well as a net reduction in the University’s carbon emissions compared to the current baseline, the University shall develop and implement a plan to update the University’s existing waste receptacle infrastructure in a manner that comports with the working group’s findings.

 Be it finally resolved, the commencement of this initiative will continue to support the historic and thriving environmentalist values of Cornell University, making good on promises of sustainable development.